MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 This simpler structure is closer to decision making models, whereby subject do not engage in learning (e.g., inter-temporal choices).

-In fact, (nonlinear) state-space models with unknown evolution, observation and precision parameters is very general.
-This is because the form of the evolution and observation mappings is arbitrary (e.g., nonlinear).
-Their inversion grand-fathers most causal models of the statistical literature, with the exception of "switch" models, i.e. models that include unknown categorical variables.
+Note: state-space models (with unknown evolution, observation and precision parameters) grand-father most causal models of the statistical literature (with the exception of "switch" models, i.e. models that include unknown categorical variables).

 ## Prior knowledge